The Fry

 If you are still hungry, hit the buffet for a quick round of unlimited fried chicken katsu and LA Galbi.
 Otherwise, skip straight to the finale.

-End the crawl with one "Reaper" tender (if you dare) or a slider to-go.
-The perfect spicy finish to your chicken adventure.
+End the crawl with a face-sized Chinese-style fried chicken piece.
+The KFC-China-inspired seasoning is the perfect crispy finish to your Yonge Street chicken adventure.

 Looking for more food crawl routes?
 Check out our bubble tea crawl and Korean BBQ sizzle crawl for more Yonge Street dining adventures.